t0rus1/hello-world/README.md

 hello-world
 ===========

-this be my first repository
+this be my first repository.
+its purpose is purely to serve as a scratchpad for learning purposes